Vladimir Plahotniuc: Political activity

-Plahotniuc told reporters in 2014: "I entered politics with my business in place.
+In 2014 Plahotniuc told reporters: "I entered politics with my business in place.
 I wanted to give something back, not the other way round."
 He is one of the wealthiest people in Moldova, if not the wealthiest one.
-According to his op-ed, he declares himself as a huge supporter of EU integration and strengthening the relations with the west.
-In December 2014, Plahotniuc was elected again as a member of Parliament, and in July 2015 he resigned again from this position "to focus his political activity on reforming the party".
+According to his op-ed, he declares himself to be a huge supporter of EU integration and strengthening relations with the west.
+In December 2014, Plahotniuc was re-elected as a member of Parliament, and in July 2015 he resigned again from this position "to focus his political activity on reforming the party".

-On 15 October 2015, on the day Vlad Filat was detained as part of the ongoing investigation into the 2014 Moldovan bank fraud scandal, Plahotniuc announced via Facebook that he had auto-suspended himself from the position of First Deputy Chairman of the Democratic Party of Moldova, and also from the position of a member of this party "... to no let appear insinuations that he influences the investigation in the bank fraud case, and to not cause damage to the image of the party (PDM)".
+On 15 October 2015, on the day Vlad Filat was detained as part of the ongoing investigation into the 2014 Moldovan bank fraud scandal, Plahotniuc announced via Facebook that he had auto-suspended himself from the position of First Deputy Chairman of the Democratic Party of Moldova, and also from the position of a member of this party "... to avoid insinuations that he influences the investigation in the bank fraud case, and to avoid damaging the image of the party (PDM)".

 In early May 2016 Plahotniuc, as an executive coordinator of the Governing Coalition Council, a previously unknown position, was on an official visit to Washington.
 He attended an event of the Atlantic Council, where he met Victoria Nuland, assistant to the US Secretary of State.

-On 24 December 2016 during the 8th Democratic Party Congress, Plahotniuc was elected Chairman of the Democratic Party of Moldova.
+On 24 December 2016, during the 8th Democratic Party Congress, Plahotniuc was elected chairman of the Democratic Party of Moldova.
 On 6 March 2017, Plahotniuc announced that his party would propose a uninominal voting system.
-Two months later on 10 May, he announced the party's position to completely support the Government in its reform of the central administration.
+Two months later, on 10 May, he announced the party's position to completely support the Government in its reform of the central administration.
 In a press briefing, he stated only nine ministries would remain out of the existing sixteen.

-In March 2017 Plahotniuc was elected as deputy president of the Socialist International at the XXVth congress of the organization, taking place from 2 to 4 March in Cartagena, Colombia.
-Thus he joined the leadership of the Socialist International chaired by George Papandreou, President of the Socialist International and Luis Ayala, Secretary General of the Socialist International, who were also reelected for the next four years.
+In March 2017, at the XXVth congress of the Socialist International, taking place from 2 to 4 March in Cartagena, Colombia, Plahotniuc was elected as deputy president, joining the leadership team of George Papandreou, president, and Luis Ayala, secretary general, who were both re-elected for the next four years.